ignism/graphite-ui/README.md

 ![graphite](http://i.imgur.com/fNfInqr.jpg)

 ### Note
 I removed the option for syntax coloring.
 I thought it was better to make a specific theme for it.
-If you want to check it out, look up Polymorph.
+If you want to check it out, look up [polymorph-ui](https://github.com/ignism/polymorph-ui)